nunit/nunit-transforms/nunit2-summary/README.md

 See our [website](http://nunit.org/nunit-summary) for samples of the report output.

 All the transforms require an input XML file in NUnit V2 format.
 To apply the transform, you need to use a program that can apply an XSLT transform to an XML file.

-> Reviewers: I'd like to offer suggestions here.
-Ideas?
-Alternatively, we could supply a program (I have one).